rowdy15/battery-powered-ble-irrigation-controller-project-with-the-nRF52832/README.md

 The aim of this project is to create a solution for smart watering of plants that can be turned on from your phone when not at home, but that the irrigation controller only talks to an MQTT broker (in my case via an ESP32) which is on the home network and so the irrigation controller is not directly exposed to the cloud (internet).

-I tried to achieve the above solution initially to work with LoRa (arduino+RFM95), which worked, but decided to go with the BLE communication protocol, hence this project.

 The folders and files contained within this repo should be placed in the {sdk root}/examples/ble_peripheral/{name of your project} folder of the nRF5 SDK folder (see below for download). e.g. I have mine in a folder like so:

 /{nRF5 sdk root}/examples/ble_peripheral/battery-powered-irrigation-controller/{repo files and folders}